ABOUT Cognitive Behaviour Therapy – CBT

 The first session of therapy will include time for us to develop a shared understanding of the problem.
 This is usually to identify how your thoughts, ideas, feelings, attitudes and behaviours affect your day-to-day life.

 Then we agree a treatment plan, goals you wish to achieve and the number of sessions likely to be needed.
 Each session lasts about 50-60 minutes.
 Typically, a session of therapy is done once a week.
 Most courses of CBT last for several weeks.
 It is common to have 10-15 sessions, but a course of CBT can be longer or shorter, depending on the nature and severity of the condition.
-You have to take an active part and will be given 'homework' between sessions and reading material.
+You have to take an active part, we will do Thought Monitors during a session and you will be given these as optional 'homework' between sessions and some reading material.

 CBT has been shown in clinical trials to help ease symptoms of various health problems.
 For example, research studies have shown that a course of CBT is just as effective as medication in treating depression and anxiety disorders.
 There are long-term benefits of CBT as the techniques to combat these problems can be used for the rest of your life to help keep symptoms away.
 So, for example, depression or anxiety are less likely to recur in the future.